Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-related types only represent absolute time points, do not contain time zone information, and will not change due to changes in the Doris system time zone.
-Therefore, for the import of data with time zones, our unified processing method is to convert it into data in a specific target time zone.
-In the Doris system, it is the time zone represented by the session variable time_zone
+The DATETIME-related types represent only absolute points in time and do not contain time-zone information; they do not change with the Doris system time zone.
+Therefore, time-zone-aware data is handled in a unified way during import: it is converted to data in a specified target time zone.
+In the Doris system, the time zone is the one represented by the session variable time_zone.

-Stream Load is based on the HTTP protocol for importing, which supports using programming languages such as Java, Go, or Python for streaming import.
+Stream Load is based on the HTTP protocol, so it supports programs such as Java, Go, and Python writing data to it as a stream.
 This is why it is named Stream Load.

-The following example demonstrates this usage through a bash command pipeline.
-The imported data is generated streamingly by the program rather than from a local file.
+The following uses a bash pipeline command to demonstrate this usage; the imported data is generated by a program rather than from a local file.

 seq 1 10 | awk '{OFS="\t"}{print $1, $1 * 10}' | curl --location-trusted -u root -T - http://host:port/api/testDb/testTbl/_stream_load